bt3gl/building_blog/content/book_black_hat4.md

 When it comes to the reconnaissance of some target network, the start point is undoubtedly on host discovering.
 This task might come together with the ability to sniff and parse the packets flying through the network.

-A few weeks ago, I talked about [how to use Wireshark](http://bt3gl.github.io/wiresharking-for-fun-or-profit.html) for packet sniffing, but what if you don't have Wireshark available to monitor a network traffic?
+A few weeks ago, I talked about [how to use Wireshark](http://bt3gl.github.io/wiresharking-for-fun-or-profit.html) for packet sniffing, but what if you don't have Wireshark available to monitor network traffic?

 Again, Python comes with several solutions and today I'm going through the steps to build a **UDP Host discovery tool**.
 First, we are going to see how we deal with [raw sockets](http://en.wikipedia.org/wiki/Raw_socket) to write a simple sniffer, which is able to view and decode network packets.
 Then we are going to multithread this process within a subnet, which will result in our scanner.

 The cool thing about **raw sockets** is that they allow access to low-level networking information.
-For example, we can use it to check **IP** and **ICMP** headers, which are in the layer 3 of the OSI model (the network layer).
+For example, we can use it to check **IP** and **ICMP** headers, which are in layer 3 of the OSI model (the network layer).

 The cool thing about using **UDP datagrams** is that, differently from **TCP**, they do not bring much overhead when sent across an entire subnet (remember the TCP [handshaking](http://www.inetdaemon.com/tutorials/internet/tcp/3-way_handshake.shtml)).
 All we need to do is wait for the **ICMP** responses saying whether the hosts are available or closed (unreachable).
 Remember that ICMP is essentially a special control protocol that issues error reports and can control the behavior of machines in data transfer.